MathVerg/WriteUp/InsomniHackTeaser2024/Tinderbox/Readme.md

  AAAAAAAAAAAAAAAA\xf4\xff\xff\xff - 3 is gone
 [*] Got EOF while reading in interactive
 ```
-And that's a flag!
+And that's a real flag!
 The final exploit can be found [here](./exploit.py).

 ## Conclusion